tobinjt/golang-coverage-check/README.md

   the module name from `go.mod` removed) is matched against each `filename` regex, in the order they're listed in the config, with the first match winning.
 Note that filenames use regex matching, _not_ globs.
-- If neither the function name or the filename was matched, `default` is used.
+- If neither the function name or the filename was matched, `default_coverage` is used.

 The coverage in the line is compared to the coverage required by the matching rule, and if the coverage is lower than the requirement an error will be output.